gkapfham/python-talk-abstracts/pycon_2019_group_formation.md

 this process.

-This poster will explain how to use the Python programming language and the GitHub platform to form and assess student teams.
+This poster will explain how to use the Python programming language and the GitHub platform to create and assess student teams.
 After introducing surveys that capture student interests and skills, the poster will show how to use the [GatorGrouper tool](https://github.com/GatorEducator/gatorgrouper) that forms teams according to the survey results, a student roster, and the desired number and size of the teams.
 In addition to introducing the behavior and trade-offs